J. Paul Getty Award for Conservation Leadership

-The J. Paul Getty Award for Conservation Leadership has been awarded annually since 2006 in recognition of outstanding leadership in global conservation.
-The award aims to acknowledge individuals making "pioneering and substantial" contributions to conservation as well as foster the development of future leaders in conservation.
-The $200,000 cash award goes to fund graduate fellowships for students in conservation-related fields.
-These fellowships are established at the institution of higher learning of the awardee's choice and named in honor of the award recipient and J. Paul Getty.
+The J. Paul Getty Award for Conservation Leadership is an annual award recognizing outstanding leadership in global conservation.
+It was established by J. Paul Getty and has been administered by the World Wildlife Fund (WWF) since 2006.
+The award is unique because it includes a $200,000 cash prize that goes towards funding graduate fellowships in conservation-related fields.
+The award rotates annually between three categories: political leadership, scientific leadership, and community leadership.

 Currently, the award is administered by the World Wildlife Fund on behalf of the Getty family.
 Conservation organizations worldwide submit nominations to the WWF and winners are selected by an impartial panel of judges from the conservation community.
 The Getty Award recognizes achievement in three annually rotating categories: political leadership in conservation (2006), leadership in conservation science (2007), and community leadership in conservation (2008).
-The 2009 Getty Award will mark begin the second rotation by again recognizing outstanding achievement in political conservation leadership.
+The 2009 Getty Award will mark the beginning of the second rotation by recognizing outstanding achievements in political conservation leadership.